Skwangles/Compression-Encode-Decode/README.md

 Made by: Liam L & Alexander S for a paper at the University of Waikato.

-# NOTE: The BITPACKER DOES NOT HANDLE DICTIONARY PHRASE NUMBERs >256
+# NOTE: The BITPACKER DOES NOT HANDLE DICTIONARY PHRASE NUMBERs >256 (Haven't been bothered to fix this, so beware)

 Alexander made the Encoder & the Bitpacker
 Liam made the decoder & the Bitunpacker